-Scuba diving is said to burn as many as 900 calories per hours, while 400-600 calories is the range most commonly suggestion for warm water diving.
+Scuba diving is said to burn as many as 900 calories per hour, while 400-600 calories are the range most commonly suggested for warm water diving.
 There are many factors involved to determine calories burned such as your depth, the temperature of the water, your thermal protection, your fitness level and the intensity of work.
 While diving, you are working your core muscles as well as the large muscle groups in your legs.
-Additionally, The body basic functions burns energy that creates heat.
+Additionally, The body basic functions burn energy that creates heat.
 The body maintains a narrow range of temperature, when measured orally is it about 98.6°F (37°C).
-The body increase circulation to the skin to cool the blood if it gets to high, the sweat glands help cool the skin if necessary.
+The body increase circulation to the skin to cool the blood if it gets too high, the sweat glands help cool the skin if necessary.
 It the body temperature drops below normal, the blood flow to the skin is restricted, conserving heat.
 If that is not enough, then the body will start creating additional heat by burning more energy.
-In dire circumstances the body may start to shiver as a means to burn calories and produce heat.
+In dire circumstances, the body may start to shiver as a means to burn calories and produce heat.

-There is a few statistics that are not really mention often to the new diver.
+There are a few statistics that are not really mentioned often to the new diver.
 There is a great deal of information about general fitness and points that divers who are obese are at a higher risk of a DCS, but not much beyond that.
-The overweight 50+ year old divers skew the statistics some, however, heart related conditions are the third largest cause of death of divers.
+The overweight 50+-year-old divers skew the statistics some, however, heart-related conditions are the third largest cause of death of divers.
 While we can look at fitness improving our diving and reducing our risk, we also need to see that fitness plays a role in emergency situations and being fit can avoid or lessen the impact of many of them.

 The term average fitness really does not help much in understanding what it needed.
 The doctor will tell you one thing, a fitness coach something else, and the guy selling gym memberships will have an amazing range of stats and stories.
 There are many websites that feature different fitness test, some use it as a promotional gimmick.
 Two sites that you can use that have credibility are the United States President’s Fitness Challenge and Britain’s National Health Services.
 These sites will also give you a background on fitness and low or no cost suggestions to improve your fitness.